telerik/winforms-docs/controls/gridview/populating-with-data/binding-to-observablecollection.md

 ---
 title: Binding to ObservableCollection
-page_title: Binding to ObservableCollection | RadGridView
+page_title: Binding to ObservableCollection - WinForms GridView Control
-description: This article demonstrates how you can bind RadGridView to an ObservableCollection.
+description: Learn how you can bind WinForms GridView to an ObservableCollection.
 slug: winforms/gridview/populating-with-data/binding-to-observablecollection
 tags: binding,to,observablecollection
 published: True